-Midorigaoka Neopolis
+Midorigaoka and Aoyama Neopolis

 As people of similar age all moved in around the same time, a time when housing was in short supply in the Kinki area, the place has aged as it has grown and now faces the sort of challenges that are characteristic of a mature neighborhood.
 These include a falling population and an increasing number of empty lots and vacant homes.